shoknt/Event-Countdown-Website/README.md

 # Event-Countdown-Website
-event countdown website is used to display the countdown of your upcoming event. #mobile responsive #desktop responsive
+event countdown website is used to display the countdown of your upcoming event.

 # How To Run
 Step1:Download the zip file.